 Deploying Camunda BPM to Azure Container Service...

-This article shows the fastest way to get a Camunda BPM server running on Microsoft Azure with command line usage.
+This article shows the fastest way to get a Camunda Platform server running on Microsoft Azure with command line usage.
 You should be comfortable with using a command-line interface (CLI), otherwise please switch to my blog “Anyone can run Camunda BPM on Azure in 10 Minutes”.
 The resulting server will be suitable as a (shared, insecure) playground accessible via the internet.
 It is not a secure setup suitable for production usage.
 A technical operator setting up a production system would certainly approach things differently and possibly choose different Azure services.

 Anyone can run Camunda BPM on Azure...